 True fact: Ice cream is always great.
-Also true: It’s even better when it’s blazing hot outside.
-As Philly hits its summer stride, here’s where to find cool scoops and shakes to refresh and rejuvenate.
+Also true: It’s even better when it’s beautiful outside.
+As Philly hits its warm weather stride, here’s where to find cool scoops and shakes to refresh and rejuvenate.

 This Old City shop is proof that sometimes, the old fashioned way is the best way.
 Brothers Eric and Ryan Berley’s historically accurate parlor serves handmade Philadelphia-style cream in flavors both traditional and exotic.
 Don’t miss the cooling custom sodas from the suspendered “jerks” behind the counter.
 116 Market St.

 A Gayborhood staple for nearly 40 years, this parlor is also a full-service restaurant with sit-down tables.
 On the ice cream side, scoops and cups are served over the counter, alongside an assortment of house-baked sweets.
 1119 Locust St.